imathebee/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 5 displays current directory contents, in long format , with user and group ID's displayed numerically and hidden files starting with . script 6 creates a directory named my_first_directory in the tmp directory script 7 moves the file betty from /tmp/ to /tmp/my_first_directory
+script 5 displays current directory contents, in long format , with user and group ID's displayed numerically and hidden files starting with . script 6 creates a directory named my_first_directory in the tmp directory script 7 moves the file betty from /tmp/ to /tmp/my_first_directory script 8 deletes the file betty in directory my_first_directory